 Solana’s platform was developed in 2017 by Anatoly Yakovenko from Solana labs.
 Before the development of Solana, Yakovenko worked at Qualcomm.

-The Solana blockchain adopts a new technique of verifying transactions that improves the scalability and speed issues that affect Ethereum and Bitcoin.
+The Solana blockchain adopts a new technique of verifying transactions, improving the scalability and speed issues affecting Ethereum and Bitcoin.

-It uses a proof-of-history model that gives the blockchain the ability to handle thousands of transactions each second.
+It uses a proof-of-history model that enables the blockchain to handle thousands of transactions each second.

-Solana has ambitions to develop a trustless and distributed platform that would facilitate greater scalability.
-The team behind it is supported by experience and expertise from top global organizations, including the likes of Apple, Qualcomm, Intel, Google, Microsoft, Twitter, Dropbox, amongst others.
+Solana has ambitions to develop a trustless and distributed platform to facilitate greater scalability.
+The team behind it is supported by experience and expertise from top global organisations, including Apple, Qualcomm, Intel, Google, Microsoft, Twitter, and Dropbox, amongst others.

 How Does Solana Work?

-As an example, Bitcoin tracks the order of their transactions by bundling transactions in a system of blocks that has a single timestamp.
+For example, Bitcoin tracks the order of its transactions by bundling transactions in a system of blocks with a single timestamp.
 Each node must validate these systems of blocks together with other nodes in the blockchain.
 This can be a particularly time-consuming process as there is a long waiting time for these nodes to confirm a block across the blockchain network.

 Solana operates differently by employing a proof-of-history model.
-All of its transactions and events are hashed through the use of the SHA256 hash functionality.
+All of its transactions and events are hashed using the SHA256 hash functionality.
 This enables developers to take an input and create a unique output that is almost impossible to predict.

-Once this is done, Solana takes the output of that transaction to use it as an input for the next hash.
-Through this process, the order of transactions is built into the hashed output.
+Once this is done, Solana takes the output of that transaction to use as input for the next hash.
+This process builds the order of transactions into the hashed output.

 The hashing process is intended to develop a long and unbroken chain of hashed transactions.
 This innovative feature creates a clear and verifiable order of transactions that a validator will add to a block with any conventional time stamp required.

 When it comes to hashing, a specific amount of time is necessary.
-Essentially, this means that validators can verify the amount of time that has elapsed effortlessly.
+This means that validators can verify the amount of time that has elapsed effortlessly.

 As mentioned above, the proof-of-history model employed by Solana is vastly different from the process used by Bitcoin.

-This time could be different when compared to other nodes or even be false.
-These nodes on the Bitcoin network must then try and figure out if the time stamp on the block is actually a valid one.
+This time could be different compared to other nodes or even false.
+These nodes on the Bitcoin network must then try and figure out if the time stamp on the block is a valid one.

 When ordering the transactions in a chain of hashes, validators process and distribute less information in each block.
 The time for confirming a new block is vastly reduced by using a hashed variation of the latest transactions.

 You should note that the proof-of-history model does not serve as a consensus mechanism.
-However, some might describe it as a manner of improving the time spent to confirm the order of these transactions.
+However, some might describe it as improving the time spent to confirm the order of these transactions.

-In combination with a proof-of-stake model, choosing the next validator for a block becomes much more manageable.
-Nodes require less time to validate the order of transactions, which means that the blockchain network selects a new validator much quicker.
+With a proof-of-stake model, choosing the next validator for a block becomes much more manageable.
+Nodes require less time to validate the order of transactions, which means that the blockchain network selects a new validator much more quicker.

 Key Features Of Solana

-Solana’s developers have worked hard to create eight core technical features that help the blockchain network match a centralized system’s capabilities.
-While the proof-of-history is the most notable feature, it is vital to highlight the others:
+Solana’s developers have worked hard to create eight core technical features that help the blockchain network match a centralised system’s capabilities.
+While the proof of history is the most notable feature, it is vital to highlight the others:

-- Tower BFT, which is a PoH-optimized variation of Practical Byzantine Fault Tolerance
+- Tower BFT, which is a Poh-optimised variation of Practical Byzantine Fault Tolerance

 - Turbine, which is a block propagation protocol